datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/auth-kubectl-keycloak.md

-# Using OpenID Connect to secure Kubernetes with Keycloak
+# Setting up Kubernetes Single Sign-On Authentication with OpenID Connect and Keycloak

 Developers use `kubectl` to access Kubernetes clusters.
 By default `kubectl` uses a certificate to authenticate to the Kubernetes API.
 This means that when multiple developers need to access a cluster, the certificate needs to be shared.
 Sharing the credentials to access a Kubernetes cluster presents a significant security problem.
 Compromise of the certificate is very easy and the consequences can be catastrophic.

-In this tutorial, we walk through how to set up your Kubernetes cluster to add Single Sign-On support for `kubectl`.
-Instead of using a shared certificate, users will be able to use their own personal credentials to use `kubectl`.
+In this tutorial, we walk through how to set up your Kubernetes cluster to add Single Sign-On support for `kubectl` using OpenID Connect (OIDC) and Keycloak.
+Instead of using a shared certificate, users will be able to use their own personal credentials to use `kubectl` with `kubelogin`.

 ## Prerequisites